Fees-free tertiary study is now available for eligible first-time tertiary students. Find out more at feesfree.govt.nz

 Workload & schedule

 This course is a full time course, split into two parts.
 There are four theory courses in Part One including clinical skills taught in the practice and simulation rooms, and one clinical course of 300 hours in clinical practice settings.
-Students should expect to be in class 3 or 4 days per week and undertake self-directed study and online activities at other times.
+Students should expect to be in class 4 days per week and undertake self-directed study and online activities at other times.

-There are regular holiday weeks spread over the 18 months, although students may be required to be in class or on clinical placement during some of the school holidays (particularly during some of the summer break).
+There are regular holiday weeks spread over the 18 months, although students will be required to be in class or on clinical placement during some of the school holidays (particularly during some of the summer break).

 Applicants must meet one of the following criteria: